דלג לתוכן הראשי

 HMB stands for Beta-Hydroxy Beta-Methylbutyrate.
 To understand it, you need to know the amino acid leucine, one of the three branched-chain amino acids (BCAAs) and one of the most potent activators of muscle building.

 In simple terms: HMB is not fuel for aggressive building of new muscle, but rather a safety lock that preserves the muscle you already have.
-This distinction is the key to understanding who will benefit from it and who will not.
+This distinction is key to understanding who will benefit from it and who won't.

 The Mechanism: Why HMB Preserves Muscle

-Our muscle is at every moment in two parallel processes: building (protein synthesis) vs. breakdown (proteolysis).
+Our muscle is constantly in two parallel processes: building (protein synthesis) vs. breakdown (proteolysis).
 Muscle balance is simply the difference between the two.
 When building exceeds breakdown, you build muscle.
 When breakdown exceeds building, you lose muscle.
 HMB affects both sides of the equation, but its strongest effect is on the breakdown side.

-- Activation of the mTOR pathway: HMB helps activate the cellular building switch, though with weaker potency than leucine itself.
+• Activation of the mTOR pathway: HMB helps activate the cellular building switch, though with weaker intensity than leucine itself.

 And here lies the main explanation: HMB helps the most when the breakdown rate is high.
-In an elderly person with sarcopenia, in an untrained beginner whose body is not yet accustomed to training, or in someone in a caloric deficit, the muscle breakdown rate is particularly high, so a safety lock that slows breakdown provides real value.
-In an experienced trainee consuming enough protein, breakdown is already low to begin with, so there is not much to inhibit.
+In an elderly person with sarcopenia, in an untrained beginner whose body is not yet accustomed to exercise, or in someone in a caloric deficit, the muscle breakdown rate is particularly high, so a safety lock that slows breakdown provides real value.
+In an experienced trainee consuming enough protein, breakdown is already low, so there's not much to inhibit.

 Current Evidence